 Writ of Execution and Enforcement

-If no objection has been lodged in due time, the court will issue a writ of execution on the basis of the order for payment upon application by the applicant (§ 699 (1) sentence 1 ZPO).
+If no objection has been lodged in due time, the court will issue a writ of execution based on the order for payment upon application (§ 699 (1) sentence 1 ZPO).
 The enforcement order is equivalent to a judgment by default declared provisionally enforceable (§ 700 (1) ZPO).
-It therefore constitutes an enforcement order (§ 794 (1) No. 4 ZPO).
+It, therefore, constitutes an enforcement order (§ 794 (1) No. 4 ZPO).
 It thus serves as a basis for enforcement, which the creditor can apply for from the competent enforcement body.

-The application for a writ of execution can only be made after the expiry of the opposition period and must be filed within six months of service of the order for payment.
-The debtor can lodge an objection against it within two weeks of service, which will automatically lead to a transfer to ordinary court proceedings (§ 700(3) ZPO).
-Enforceability remains despite the admissible objection, but the court may, upon application, order the temporary suspension of enforcement in accordance with §§ 719 (1), 707 ZPO.
+The application for a writ of execution can only be made after the expiry of the opposition period.
+It must be filed within six months of service of the order for payment.
+The debtor can object to it within two weeks of service, which will automatically transfer to ordinary court proceedings (§ 700(3) ZPO).
+Enforceability remains despite the admissible objection, but the court may, upon application, order the temporary suspension of enforcement per §§ 719 (1), 707 ZPO.

-If no objection is lodged and no application is made for the issuing of the enforcement order, the order for payment loses its effect (§ 701 ZPO).
+If no objection is lodged and no application is made to issue the enforcement order, the order for payment loses its effect (§ 701 ZPO).

 Legal advice in Cases of Judicial Orders for Default Actions

-If you find yourself in the situation that your debtor does not meet their payment obligations, or if a default action has been initiated against you, please contact us.
-At Schlun & Elseven we are a full-service law firm based in Germany, with offices in Aachen, Cologne and Düsseldorf and conference rooms in Berlin, Frankfurt, Stuttgart, Munich and Hamburg, we are available nationwide.
+If you find yourself in a situation where your debtor does not meet their payment obligations or a default action has been initiated against you, please contact us.
+At Schlun & Elseven, we are a full-service law firm based in Germany, with offices in Aachen, Cologne and Düsseldorf and conference rooms in Berlin, Frankfurt, Stuttgart, Munich and Hamburg, we are available nationwide.
 Our expert lawyers will provide you with reliable and leading advice in all matters relating to court orders for default actions and, in general, debt collection and enforcement law.
 Just give us a call on +49 241 4757140, send us a message by e-mail at email@example.com or use our online contact form.
 Our lawyers are ready when you are.